wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/work-review-sets.md

 Advanced eDiscovery recently introduced a new smart tag for detecting attorney-client privileged communications.
 The smart tag capability leverages a pre-trained machine learning (ML) model that analyzes documents and lets you instantly search, identify, and tag potentially privileged documents.

 To take full advantage of the attorney-client privilege detection model, it is recommended that you submit a list of attorneys for your organization when you set up attorney-client privilege detection in your tenant.
 The model then compares the participants of the document with the attorney list to determine if a document has at least one attorney participant.
 The ML model also uses machine learning to determine the likelihood that the document contains content that is legal in nature.
-The analysis of this combination produces three properties for each document which ultimately determines whether or not privileged communications were detected:
+The analysis of this combination produces three properties for each document that ultimately determines whether or not privileged communications were detected:

 - **AttorneyClientPrivilegeScore**.
 The likelihood the document is legal in nature; the values for the score are between **0** and **1**.
 - **HasAttorney**.
 This property is set to **true** if one of the document participants is listed in the attorney list; otherwise the value is **false**.
 The value is also set to **false** if your organization didn't upload an attorney list.